teaching-on-testbeds/repro-DNS/README.md

 ```
 to open the result file with the KCachegrind tool.
 In the tool, make sure the "Relative" button is unchecked and choose the "Instructions Fetch" tab.
 Record the "Incl." value of the `fctx_getaddresses` function.
 Repeat this step with the second result file and compare the results.
 The benign query results should be around 200,000 instructions, while the malicious query should have more than 200,000,000.

-#### Instructions measurement experiment - NRDelegation mitigation
+#### Instructions measurement experiment - NRDelegationAttack mitigation

-This experiment follows the instructions from the previous experiments, but uses a Bind 9.16.33 resolver, which is non-vulnerable to both NXNSAttack and NRDelegation attack.
+This experiment follows the instructions from the previous experiments, but uses a Bind 9.16.33 resolver, which is non-vulnerable to both NXNSAttack and NRDelegationAttack.

 To change the Bind version, run
 ```bash